Tigger-oN/app.sh/README.md

 `quick` is the most convenient option for bringing ports up to date.
 It rolls the common commands into one call and reduces the amount of typing.

+`depend` will display the dependencies for a passed port or list of ports.
+The items on the right are required by the port or ports.
+Results are limited to installed ports.

+`dependrev` will display ports that are needed by the passed port or list of ports.
+The items on the left are required by the passed port or ports.
+Results are limited to installed ports.

 `notice` will try to locate any advisories within the UPDATING document.
 Due to the lack of standards within UPDATING it is possible to miss an entry that